Road Bond Question/Bonos de Obligación General de Carreteras

 How were these roads selected?

 City engineers rate the condition of all roads in the city with an assessment of what work, if any, is needed.
-Based on this information, public input, the city’s adopted Infrastructure Capital Improvement Plan, Governing Body input, tax level considerations, and the amount of available funds, a list of projects is developed.
+Based on this information, public input, the city’s adopted Infrastructure Capital Improvement Plan, Governing Body input, tax level considerations, traffic count information, and the amount of available funds, a list of projects is developed.

 What are the city’s road needs?